 Aphids & Tree Pests

-- uses an ecological approach,
+- use an ecological approach

-- minimizes pesticide use,
+- minimize pesticide use

-- thinks about the long-term financial benefits.
+- think about the long-term financial benefits

-Common Pests in your Neighbourhood
+Common Tree Pests in Surrey

 Pests aren't limited to Surrey's street trees.
-They can be found anywhere in your neighbourhood, including your yard.
+They can be found in your neighbourhood, including your yard.

 Aphids are the most common pest in Surrey.
 Aphids are tiny green bugs that sit on the undersides of the leaves, eating the sap.
 Their waste is known as “honeydew,” and you might notice it in the summer as a sticky film on your car or on the sidewalk.

-Honeydew is not harmful to people or property, and the aphids won't cause any health problems for the tree.
+Honeydew is not harmful to people or property and the aphids won't cause any health problems for the tree.
 In fact, aphids are an important part of Surrey’s ecosystem.
-They provide food for other animals and beneficial insects like ladybugs.
+They provide food for other animals and beneficial insects, like ladybugs.

 Tips for dealing with aphids